 In any diet, the most important factor is calories in versus calories out.
 If you eat as much healthy food as you want but still eat 400 calories more than you're burning, you'll likely see weight gain.
 That's because while it's important to be feeding your body foods high in nutritional value- calorie intake versus calorie outtake will still determine your overall weight.

-The thing is that the healthier the foods, typically, the lower the calorie density.
+The healthier the foods, typically, the lower the calorie density.
 This is why you so often hear the phrase "if you eat healthy foods, you will lose weight".
 That's true in part.
 It is much harder to go over your daily recommended intake of calories with lean protein, veggies and fruits.
 However, there are still foods generally classified as "healthy" that are very easy to go over in calories with.
 Typically, its your sources of healthy fats like avocado, peanut butter, nuts, and olive oil.
 While healthy sources of fat are absolutely essential to any balanced diet, they are extremely dense in calories.

 |Less Calorie Dense Foods||Calorie Packed Foods|